rutik5021/Data-Engineer-Interview/ReadMe.md

 2. **Yearly Distribution of Songs Released**

     Identify the number of songs released in each year.
-    Print the highest and the lowest number of songs released along with the year.
+Out of those, print the highest and the lowest number of songs released along with the year.

     Plot a line chart showing the trend of song releases over time.